The Miami International Ballet Competition is open to dancers of all nationalities from ages 9 - 24.

 *Please make sure you have read all the Rules and Regulations carefully, for failure to abide by them will result in point deductions or disqualification.
 If any issue arises, and it is not clearly addressed in the Rules and Regulations, the decision by Miami International Ballet Competition directives shall be binding.
 By submitting your final registration form, you agree to abide by all the competition’s Rules and Regulations.

-To begin your registration for the 2022 MIBC OPEN Miami please make sure that you have read the Rules and Regulations and click here:
+To begin your application for the 2024 Miami International Ballet Competition please make sure that you have read the Rules and Regulations and click here: